federicapicogna/stataud_animations/README.md

 python3 _montage_.py
 ```

 The script will take care of everyting and produce an `.mp4` file called `Video.mp4`.
-Note that it is important that your files start with `01_FileName` so that the script can place them in the right order.
-For example, the title card is typically named `00_Title.py` and the contents `01_Contents.py`.
+Note that it is important that your files start with `[scene number]_SceneName` so that the script can place them in the right order.
+For example, the title card is typically named `00_Title.py` and the next scene `01_SceneName.py`.